 Video7 captures translucence and ambiguity in their developing Detroit sound

 Last year in March I found myself stumbling out of a car on the corner of a street in Detroit.
-It was about 11 p.m. and I was standing in front of The Baltimore Gallery, a building hidden away from the tall buildings that decorate the city, but just as barren — that is, until I went inside.
+It was about 11 p.m., and I was standing in front of The Baltimore Gallery, a building hidden away from the tall buildings that decorate the city, but just as barren — that is, on the outside.
 Having been led there by my sister and her friends, I paid my $5 upon entrance and continued toward where the music was.
-In an open room with walls decorated in strange, eccentric art, individuals were scattered across the room, some dancing and some standing, but all listening to the music.
+In an open room with walls decorated in strange, eccentric art, individuals were scattered across the room, some dancing and some standing, but all listening.

 It was a send-off party for the multi-art collective Video7.
 They had earned a spot in the Austin-based music festival South by Southwest and needed to pay for expenses, whether that be for gas or whatever else.
 It would end up being the first official gig they played as the Detroit-based Video7.
-But the name and the people had been collaborating and creating long before this send-off party.
+But the name had existed and its members collaborating and creating long before this send-off party.
 The 18-member group that made its way to SXSW was four college students at the University of Michigan only two years before.

 “It was the furthest channel from the main cable station on my old TV in Michigan,” said Brendan Asante, a founding member of the collective, in a phone interview with The Michigan Daily.
 “I had a big-ass 60-inch flat screen, but it was an old one so it had the big booty in the back.
 I would connect an aux cord to the back … and whenever we were working on music I would be able to plug that aux cord into my phone or my laptop.
 But in order to do that the channel would have to be Video7.”